-Heads up, though: When you request a credit limit increase from your credit card company, they may perform a hard inquiry to determine your eligibility.
+Heads up, though: When you request a credit limit increase from your credit card company, it may perform a hard inquiry to determine your eligibility.
 This can affect your credit scores.
-A hard inquiry from a credit limit increase request is a normal part of the process of applying for new or additional credit, says John Ganotis, CEO of Credit Card Insider.

 So, how much will asking for a credit limit increase hurt my credit scores?

 One hard inquiry resulting from your credit limit increase request will typically only result in a minor dip in your credit scores.
 There are many different types of scoring models, so a person doesn’t have just one credit score.
 Credit scoring models are proprietary, so it’s hard to predict exactly how many points a credit score will change as a result of a hard inquiry.

 Your card issuer may want to know your current annual income, employment status and how much you pay for housing each month.
 Have that information ready to go before you call.

 That’s right, we said call.
 You can sometimes ask for a credit limit increase by applying on your card issuer’s website, but you’ll have a better opportunity to ferret out information if you speak to a representative on the phone.

 When asking for a credit increase, it’s a good idea to stick to the basics, says McClary.
 Keep the request simple and straightforward.

 Here are some tips for how to go about it.

 - Have your talking points prepared beforehand, such as why you want the increase and how much of an increase you’d like.